-Patients with HMs can experience a wide range of dermatological manifestations [Table 1], which can significantly impair their quality of life and, in rare cases, increase the risk of mortality.
-[2,3] Dermatological manifest at ions in HMs can be classified into three broadcategories: Direct in filtration and the contraction of the contractionof the skin by malignant cells or their products, such as paraproteins.
+Patients with HMs can experience a wide range of dermatological manifestations [Table 1], which can significantly impair their quality of life and, in rare cases, increase the risk of mortality.[2,3] Dermatological manifestations in HMs can be classified into three broad categories: Direct infiltration of the skin by malignant cells or their products, such as paraproteins.
 This includes conditions such as Leukemia Cutis (LC), where myeloid or lymphoid neoplastic leukocytes infiltrate the skin, leading to clinically identifiable cutaneous lesions.
 Other forms of cellular infiltration include lymphomatous infiltrate and plasma cell infiltrate.
 Cutaneous manifestations are indirectly caused by the underlying malignancy, such as paraneoplastic conditions or dermatological syndromes.
 Dermatological changes caused by treatments, including those related to anti-neoplastic drugs, immune-mediated diseases post-bone marrow transplant, and skin infections resulting from immunosuppression.[4]